The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I want a little more info about what benefit this brings.
 Not a huge design document, but more of a concrete sense of what it does for developers/users.

-#10 Updated by Dan Bode about 2 years ago
+#10 Updated by Dan Bode over 2 years ago

 the use case that I was considering is resources that are applied through some kind of web service. (like ec2)